reynoldsnlp/flair/AddLanguage.md

    option is recommended.
 Another option is to create another implementation of the `AbstractDocument` interface.
 This option is intended for languages that require an implementation that differs greatly from the current language implementations.
-Our arabic implementation uses a different ranking scale, so we have a different class for arabic documents.
+Our Arabic implementation uses a different ranking scale, so we have a different class for Arabic documents.
 5. In the file `/com/flair/server/utilities/AbstractTextExtractor.java`, add a case for the new language following the example of previous language cases, utilizing the language code for the new language.